mckamey/cssuseragent/README.markdown

 ## Future UserAgents...

-This script understands the common patterns of UserAgents enabling future user agent strings to simply work without changes.
+This script understands the common structures of user agent strings enabling future user agent strings to simply work without changes.
 For example, when the early beta builds of Google Chrome were first released, it just worked.